teracyhq/blog/source/_posts/2016-01-13-how-to-use-pixelate-javascript-library.markdown

 ###Step 5: Event trigger

 `Event trigger` is very important.
-We need to specifies the event that we want to trigger or custom.
+We need to specify the event which we want to trigger or custom.

 ```bash Event trigger
 on('select:start', fn(x, y)) //when select start